sclavijosuero/cypress-ajv-schema-validator/README.md

 ## Main Features

-- Cypress command `cy.validateSchema()` and utility function `validateSchema()` to report JSON Schema validation errors in the response obtained from any network request with `cy.request()`.
+- Cypress command **`cy.validateSchema()`** and utility function **`validateSchema()`** to report JSON Schema validation errors in the response obtained from any network request with `cy.request()`.

 - The command `cy.validateSchema()` is chainable and returns the original API response yielded.

 - Schema is provided as a JSON object, that could come from a Cypress fixture.

-- It uses the *Ajv JSON Schema Validator* as its core engine.
+- It uses the **Ajv JSON Schema Validator** as its core engine.

-- Support schemas provided as **plain JSON schema***, **OpenAPI 3.0.1 schema document** and **Swagger 2.0 schema document**.
+- Support schemas provided as **plain JSON schema**, **OpenAPI 3.0.1 schema document** and **Swagger 2.0 schema document**.

 - Provides in the Cypress log a summary of the schema errors as well as a list of the individual errors in the schema validation.

+- By clicking on the summary of schema errors in the Cypress log, the console will output:
+  -  Number of schema errors.
-- By clicking on the summary of schema errors in the Cypress log, the console will output the number of schema errors, a full list of schema errors as provided by AJV, and a nested tree view of the validated data, clearly indicating the errors and where they occurred in an easy-to-understand format.
+  -  Full list of schema errors as provided by Ajv.
+  -  A nested tree view of the validated data, clearly indicating the errors and where they occurred in an easy-to-understand format.

 &nbsp;